mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 region surrounding the rift.

-Lanth is politically complex, in that its capital is located in the rimward-spinward corner and requires a jump-
-4 transit to reach.
+Lanth is politically complex, in that its capital is located in the rimward-spinward corner and requires a jump-4 transit to reach.
 Thus Lanth itself receives little commercial traffic other than large corporate freighters capable of long jumps.
 Information and instruction turnaround is at least four weeks for any world on